Mrchlldev-pm-pl/ShopUI/Readme.md

 - This plugin works with both EconomyAPI & BedrockEconomy!
     Make sure to change the plugin you are using in the config file!
 - any issues need to be reported on the github repo in the issues section.
-- We now once again offer an image index for the plugins and textures that are missing from the default PocketMine systems. https://minecraft-cdn.witherhosting.com we are hosting a live version of the default texture pack.
-You can use any files in the pack like /textures, /models, /map, etc... they all exist.

 ## Devs/Info